PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. note::

-    This function does not track any data to Tracker.
-This is helper function for :ref:`trackEcommerceOrder <Tracking Ecommerce order>`   or :ref:`trackEcommerceCartUpdate <Updating cart>` function to populate items to send.
+    This function does not send any data to the analytics (tracker, server?).
+It only prepares Ecommerce cart/order state to be send with :ref:trackEcommerceOrder <Tracking Ecommerce order> or :ref:trackEcommerceCartUpdate <Updating cart>.

 .. data:: productSKU